mbridak/WinterFieldDayLogger/README.md

 ## Running the binary

-In the dist directory is the latest binary for Linux.
-You can copy it to a folder in your PATH `/usr/local/bin` or `~/bin` .
+In the dist directory is the latest binary for Linux `wfdlogger` and Windows 10 `wfdlogger.exe`.
+You can copy it to a folder in your Linux PATH `/usr/local/bin` or `~/bin` or on either platform just run it where ever it happens to be.
 Or you can follow the steps below to run it from source.

 ## Installing an icon

-If you wish you can install a desktop/menu icon launcher by going to the install_icon folder and running the `install.sh` script. and to remove the hideous icon later, run the `uninstall.sh` script
+If you wish you can install a Linux desktop/menu icon launcher by going to the install_icon folder and running the `install.sh` script. and to remove the hideous icon later, run the `uninstall.sh` script

 ## Running from source